madibalive/cryptosim-visualization/README.md

     $ cargo test

-To run tests in a browser, execute

-    $ wasm-pack test --chrome

 To build the WASM target and its JS bindings, run

     $ wasm-pack build --target web

+The WASM target and JS bindings will then be placed in a `pkg` directory.

+### Testing in a browser

+To run unit tests in a browser, execute

+    $ wasm-pack test --chrome

 To test calling the compiled WASM from Javascript code, there is a simple HTML under the `html` directory, named `test.html`.
 It has to be served over HTTP and not just opened directly as a file in the browser, since otherwise, CORS policies will block importing the Javascript file with the WASM bindings.